Matis language: Morphology

-Matis language possesses a complex morphological structure similar to that of other Pano languages.
+Matis possesses a complex morphological structure similar to that of other Pano languages.
 Due to the high prevalence of morphemes in Matis language, it is considered by most linguists to be a polysynthetic language.
 There are two general classes of morphemes used in Matis: simple and complex.
 Simple morphemes are those that denote a single meaning; complex morphemes contain multiple meanings.
 The morphological processes used in Matis are prefixation, suffixation, reduplication, and atonalization, with prefixation utilized very rarely and the latter three being more common.

 Nouns

 Nouns in the Matis language constitute an open class and are characterized by their case, gender, and number.
 The ergative, absolutive and comitative cases are used for nouns.

 Pronouns

 Matis contains ergative, absolutive, and object pronouns.